“Changes in climate can potentially shape the environment in which we operate and the missions we are required to do.”

 “Old Testament.
 The beginning of everything.
 When we thought we could make deserts bloom, and the water would always be there for us.
 When we thought we could move rivers and control water instead of it controlling us.”

-To know water is to understand The West.
+To know water is to understand the West.
 Start with Cadillac Desert.

 As I wrote earlier: